 This result means that no cell changes were found in your sample.
-In this instance you will be invited back for another screening in 3-5 years depending on your age.
+In this instance you will be invited back for another screening in three to five years depending on your age.

 This result would mean cell changes were found and these are categorised as borderline, low grade or high grade changes.

 If high grade cell changes are detected you will be invited for a colposcopy.
 You will also be invited for a colposcopy if you have borderline to low grade changes where HPV is present.
-If you have borderline to low grade changes and no HPV is present you will be invited back for another screening in 3-5 years.
+If you have borderline to low grade changes and no HPV is present you will be invited back for another screening in three to five years.